zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

    A universe or uloop style variable must specify a number of values >= to the number of processor partitions.

-*Unrecognized angle style*
-   The choice of angle style is unknown.

-*Unrecognized atom style*
-   The choice of atom style is unknown.

-*Unrecognized body style*
-   The choice of body style is unknown.

-*Unrecognized bond style*
-   The choice of bond style is unknown.

-*Unrecognized command: %s*
-   The command is not known to LAMMPS.
-Check the input script.

-*Unrecognized compute style*
-   The choice of compute style is unknown.

-*Unrecognized dihedral style*
-   The choice of dihedral style is unknown.

-*Unrecognized dump reader style*
-   The choice of dump reader style via the format keyword is unknown.

-*Unrecognized dump style*
-   The choice of dump style is unknown.

-*Unrecognized fix style*
-   The choice of fix style is unknown.

-*Unknown identifier in data file: %s*
-   A section of the data file cannot be read by LAMMPS.

-*Unrecognized improper style*
-   The choice of improper style is unknown.

 *Unknown keyword in thermo_style custom command*
    One or more specified keywords are not recognized.

-*Unrecognized kspace style*
-   The choice of kspace style is unknown.

-*Unrecognized pair style*
-   The choice of pair style is unknown.

 *Unknown pair_modify hybrid sub-style*
    The choice of sub-style is unknown.

-*Unrecognized region style*
-   The choice of region style is unknown.

 *Unknown table style in pair_style command*
    Style of table is invalid for use with pair_style table command.